aptivator/aptivator/README.md

 allowing construction of new applications out of existing modules declaratively and with minimal configuration.

-The framework was lightly influenced by [Angular]'s [UI-Router], which views its-derived applications as a tree of states.
+The framework was lightly influenced by [Angular]'s [UI-Router], which presents its-derived applications as a tree of states.
 UI-Router provides a transactional mechanism to shift from one application state to another.
 Some parts of UI-Router's application programming interface (API) such as states